Dave-21/UPHDAS/.github/ISSUE_TEMPLATE/task.md

   - [ ] Enhance directory structure to support scalable data storage and retrieval.

 - [ ] **Future Enhancements (Optional)**
-  - [ ] Show satellite insights and analytics on dashboard.
+  - [ ] Show satellite insights and analytics on the dashboard.
   - [ ] Explore machine learning techniques for improved streak detection.